 Making new things is the only way to achieve sustainable growth

 I can’t stress this enough.
 You will always run out of prospective customers, or reasons for those customers to use your product / service, or reach a price ceiling before you lose customers and hit the equilibrium.
 The only way to sustain growth is to keep making new things (i.e. be a conglomerate).
 Think of the other two ways of growing your business (more people / more often + higher price) as interim paths required to help you fund the third.

 [Edit: My good friend Hamid has also helped me to understand that corporate acquisitions also fit this strategic POV.
 Ultimately, whether or not you make new things yourself, or you buy companies that make things that you don’t make — the outcome is the same; you are delivering against more user needs than you were previously]

 Also remember that raising the price doesn’t have a positive impact on the volume of use, and therefore creates no additional data; making price hikes the most short term, unsustainable way to grow your business.

 I’m a strategy consultant with over 10 years experience in digital and a keen interest in product strategy and business innovation.
-I’m currently looking for a new challenge so do ping me a note on here or Twitter to say hi if you’d like to chat.
+Ping me a note on here or Twitter to say hi if you’d like to chat.